Chimney Sweep Performed by a WETT Certified Sweep :

 WETT inspections are an important service we offer.
 Many types of safety inspections can be done, and it is good to be aware that not all inspections are the same, and that all inspectors do not have the same level of training and experience.

 We specialize in doing inspections conducted by a WETT Certified Inspector for insurance or real estate transaction purposes, also known as Comprehensive or Technical Inspections.
 A WETT Technical Inspection Report covers all areas necessary to be considered an “insurance” or real estate inspection, including multiple page WETT Inspection Checklist forms.

 We have the equipment, experience, and training to conduct more in depth Invasive WETT inspections where necessary.
 This type of inspection is not needed with every chimney sweep or real estate transaction, but may be necessary if the customer or technician suspects certain problems.

 It is important to note that even the most thorough inspection may not reveal all problems.
 Some areas of the chimney may not be accessible due to the construction of the house.
+WETT Inspections do not include trouble shooting performance, operating the appliance, or starting a fire.
 Be sure to discuss any specific concerns with your technician.
 The chosen inspection level will reflect your comments and concerns.